telerik/justmock-docs/advanced-usage/sealed-mocking.md

 description: Sealed Mocking
 previous_url: /advanced-usage-sealed-mocking.html
 slug: justmock/advanced-usage/sealed-mocking
-tags: sealed,mocking
+tags: sealed,mocking, mock, class
 published: True
 position: 3
 ---

-# Sealed Mocking
+# Mock Sealed Classes

-Sealed mocking is one of the advanced features supported in __Telerik® JustMock__.
-It allows you to fake sealed classes and calls to their methods/properties, set expectations and verify results using the AAA principle.
-Faking sealed classes and calls to their methods/properties doesn't affect the way you write your tests, i.e. the same syntax is used for mocking non sealed classes.
+This functionality allows you to fake sealed classes and calls to their members, set expectations and verify results using the [AAA]({%slug justmock/basic-usage/arrange-act-assert%}) principle.
+Mocking sealed classes and calls to their methods/properties doesn't affect the way you write your tests, i.e. the same syntax is used for mocking non-sealed classes.

 > This feature is available only in the commercial version of Telerik JustMock.
 Refer to [this]({%slug justmock/getting-started/commercial-vs-free-version%}) topic to learn more about the differences between the commercial and free versions.

-In the examples in this article we will use the following sample classes and interface to test:
+>important **Important**
+>
+> To use sealed mocking, you first need to go to elevated mode by enabling JustMock from the menu.
+Learn how to do that in the [How to Enable/Disable Telerik JustMock](./advanced-usage#how-to-enabledisable-telerik-justmock) topic.

+## Arrange Final Method Call on a Sealed Class

+To demonstrate how you can mock the behavior of a method from a sealed class, let's take the following class as an example:

-  #### __[C#]__
+#### __[C#] Sample setup__

 {{region SealedMocking#SampleClasses}}
     public sealed class FooSealed
     {
         public int Echo(int arg1)